-Failure to comply with reasonable and lawful requests or directives of College officials or law enforcement officers acting in performance of their duties and/or interference with faculty, staff, or student staff acting in the performance of their official duties will result in disciplinary action.
+Failure to comply with reasonable and lawful requests or directives of College officials or law enforcement officers acting in the performance of their duties and/or interference with faculty, staff, or student staff acting in the performance of their official duties will result in disciplinary action.

 12. FALSE ADMISSION APPLICATION

 Applications for admission to any SUNY institution require disclosure of all previous college attendance.
 In cases where students are found not to have declared all such attendance, the Committee on Student Progress and Status will review the record.
 If the Committee decides that there is ground for disciplinary action, the complaint will be referred to Student Development for action by the Standing Disciplinary Board.
 If the student is found to have falsified the application after a hearing, the sanction may be immediate dismissal from the College.

 13. FALSIFICATION OF INFORMATION